 Review and discuss the proposed ten-year CIP and Implementation Plan and any special funding considerations that may arise.

-Updating the watershed management plan starts with reviewing the previous plan, what was successful and not so successful, what should be continued, and what can be discontinued and whether the Commission met its goals.
-The draft Self-Assessment details the Commission's actions over the past few years and where it succeeded and where it fell short.
+Self-Assessment Updating the watershed management plan starts with reviewing the previous plan, what was successful and not so successful, what should be continued, and what can be discontinued and whether the Commission met its goals.
+The Self-Assessment details the Commission's actions over the past few years and where it succeeded and where it fell short.
+Self-Assessment